torandersson/Matteapp/docs/AssignmentSpecifications.md

 ##answervalue
 **String:** The correct answer value.
 The string can be formulated as an integer (like “25”), a float (like “2.5”) or an expression to be evaluated (like “$2+0.5$”).
 ##answerunit
 **String:** The correct answer unit.
-Must be one of the following: kg, hg, g, l, dl, cl, ml, m, dm, cm, mm.
+Must be one of the following: ton, kg, hg, g, l, dl, cl, ml, m, dm, cm, mm.
 ##tolerance
 **Optional.
 String:** Provide a tolerance setting for the correct answer.
 The string can be formulated as an integer (like “25”), a float (like “2.5”) or an expression to be evaluated (like “$2+0.5$”).
 May be set to “0” to only accept exact answers.
 If not included, tolerance is assumed to be 0.
 *FIXA: Behöver inte vara angiven*